marcel-st/sysbackup/readme.md

  1. Download sysbackup and sysbackup.conf too any location you like (just keep the files together!)
  2. mount the filesystem where you want to put the backups
  3. edit sysbackup.config to your liking
+ 4. run "sysbackup prep" to setup the required folders
  4. schedule sysbackup to run every 24 hours

 ## Usage